 Have you become convinced that you cannot mix fonts within the same presentation, let alone inside the same sentence?
 I was once beholden to this same myth, but breaking through to the other side has drastically boosted my ability to get the most out of graphic design in PowerPoint.

 Before we move forward with this line of thought, I do need to make it absolutely clear that you shouldn’t throw just any fonts together.
-Contrast naturally occurs when two fonts are chosen, but it’s wise to select between options that either flow well together or have an extremely obvious and purposeful contrast.
+It is best to select between options that either flow well together or have an extremely obvious and purposeful contrast when using contrast.

 Many people make the mistake of neglecting white space.
 If you want to be successful with graphic design in PowerPoint, this is one area where you absolutely must break free of outdated thought processes and fears.
-I remember when the Internet was new and people felt compelled to fill up as much space as possible with images and words.
+People often felt compelled to fill up every free space with images and words when the internet was first introduced.
 Thankfully, the minimalist movement hit the Internet, and it’s something that you can learn a lot from.

 I’m not suggesting that you should put barely any content on your slides, but I do implore you to give your readers a break with carefully placed white space.
 This space enables readers to transition more easily from one point to the next, and it helps avoid overloading them.
 Keep in mind that you can also use white space to effectively separate sections and ideas.
-When used correctly, this is a very powerful way to increase the impact of your PowerPoint designs.
+This is a very powerful way to increase the impact of your PowerPoint designs.

 Grid layouts offer structure to each slide, which is a good way to ensure that your presentation isn’t sloppy or unattractive.
 In fact, there are at least eight proven ways a grid layout can enhance your PowerPoint presentation.

-Whether you’re a graphic designer or someone who has been given the task of developing presentations without a lot of experience, you can use a grid layout to your advantage.
+A grid layout is suitable for experienced graphic designers or beginner presentation developers.
 To put it as bluntly as possible, these layouts flat out make your job easier.
 You don’t have to struggle with constant design decisions because a grid does this for you.
-As a result, your slides will be more balanced and organized.
+A grid also organises and balances your slides.
 Grid layouts also eliminate ugly clutter and make the entire presentation much more cohesive.

 If you haven’t explored grid layouts, I suggest that you begin using them with your next presentation.
 You’ll save so much time and energy, you’ll wonder how you ever designed PowerPoint slides without them!

-Have you ever looked at a PowerPoint slide or an advertisement and been unable to instantly tell what you were supposed to focus on?
+Have you ever looked at a PowerPoint slide and been unable to tell what you were supposed to focus on?
 Perhaps there wasn’t an obvious direction for your eyes to take or the entire thing felt needlessly cluttered.
 If you’re using a grid layout and white space, you’ve already gotten rid of the clutter.
-However, to truly direct each reader’s eyes through the information in the desired way, it’s helpful to incorporate implied movement into your designs.
+However, to direct each reader’s eyes through the information in the desired way, incorporate implied movement into your designs.

 Implied movement is one of my favourite design tools, and it’s easy to incorporate.
-Simply use images, shapes, positive and negative space, repeated design elements or actual lines to tap into the design principal of leading lines.
-In our example, your eyes are instantly drawn upward and to the right because of the implied movement within the image.
-When you combine this with the careful usage of white space, everyone’s attention will go to the words in the upper right hand corner.
+Simply utilise images, shapes, positive and negative space or actual lines to use the design principal of leading lines.
+In our example, your eyes are instantly drawn to the top right because of the implied movement within the image.
+The combination of this movement with white space is very effective in attracting attention to the words in the corner.

-PowerPoint has a huge impact on ASX presentations, but people are bored with old and overly simplistic choices such as slides filled with nothing but bullet points.
-If you want to grab attention and hold onto it throughout your ASX presentation, you need to take full advantage of all of the graphic design elements that work within the PowerPoint program.
-Make your ASX presentations visually stunning presentations.
+PowerPoint has a huge impact on corporate presentations but people lose interest bored with simplistic slides filled with bullet points.
+If you want to attract and maintain attention throughout your presentation, take advantage of the graphic design elements within PowerPoint.

 Find out if you’re on the right track by receiving a free assessment of one of your PowerPoint presentations.